 In some cases, to change behavior you must create set-ups.
 If your dogs tend to have discussions when you enter the home after a long day at work, reserve some time in practicing coming and going to prevent the situation from escalating.
 Make it a point that you will enter the door, but at the very first sign of a squabble, you will swiftly head back outside.
 Timing is very important to make your point clear.
-When there are no squabbles you can slowly enter the home, but be ready to go back outside at the first signs of trouble.
+When there are no squabbles, you can slowly enter the home, but be ready to go back outside at the first signs of trouble.

 How do you deal with the dog who is constantly trying to get to you first?
 For dogs who are constantly competing, teach them that bullying the other dog around isn't the key to getting what they want.
-Instead, being polite and patient is explain Karen B. London and Patricia McConnell in the book "Feeling Outnumbered?
-How to manage and enjoy your multi-dog household."
-Once they learn this very important lesson, they''ll be less likely to throw their weight around to get what they want.
+Instead, being polite and patient is, explains Karen B. London and Patricia McConnell in the book Feeling Outnumbered?
+How to Manage and Enjoy Your Multi-Dog Household.
+Once they learn this very important lesson, they'll be less likely to throw their weight around to get what they want.

 Learn How to Reduce Tension

-It's very important to train your dogs a cue that stops them in their tracks before too much tension builds up.
-Some owners may have success with a calm, low pitched "Hey!" at the first signs of trouble, but if that doesn't work, getting louder won't help and may actually add in more drama which may cause tension to escalate.
+It's very important to train your dogs with a cue that stops them in their tracks before too much tension builds up.
+Some owners may have success with a calm, low-pitched "Hey!" at the first signs of trouble, but if that doesn't work, getting louder won't help and may actually add in more drama which may cause tension to escalate.
 You can try to teach a positive interrupter, by making a smacking noise that tells your dogs to pay attention to you and come and get a treat if they don't tend to fight over food.
 Karen London and Patricia McConnell suggest interrupting the behavior by saying something such as "Let's go for a walk."

 Train an Alternate Behavior

 So your dogs fight when you are coming home.... think about it, what exactly would you like them to do instead?
-Maybe teach them to sit when you enter the home, ask them to go to their mat or go pick up a toy?
+Maybe teach them to sit when you enter the home, ask them to go to their mat, or go pick up a toy?
 These behaviors help a whole lot because they give the dog an alternate behavior to do that doesn't involve competing.
 It keeps their mind off fighting.
-These behaviors may be taught to each dog individually and then they can be brought together.
+These behaviors may be taught to each dog individually, and then they can be brought together.

-Change the emotional Response
+Change the Emotional Response

 Another great setup involves changing the emotions of the troublemaker dog.
 So say you are sitting on the couch and both dogs come asking for attention.
 You may want to have the troublemaker sit/stay and reward him lavishly while you pet your other dog.
 If your two dogs do not argue over treats, Jolanta Benal suggests slipping a treat to the troublemaker while you give your other dog attention.
-This way your troublemaker will start realizing that great things happen when you pet your other dog.
+This way, your troublemaker will start realizing that great things happen when you pet your other dog.
 If you do this over and over, he may even start looking forward to you giving attention to your other dog.
 A win-win situation!

 Get Professional Help